-BAE Systems slipped into third place based on 2011 sales, also trailing leader Lockheed Martin Corp (LMT)., the Stockholm International Peace Research Institute said in a review that excludes Chinese firms.
+BAE Systems slipped into third place based on 2011 sales, also trailing leader Lockheed Martin Corp (LMT:US)., the Stockholm International Peace Research Institute said in a review that excludes Chinese firms.

 Global sales by the top 100 arms-producing companies declined to $410 billion in 2011 as the U.S. and Europe pared spending and political turmoil in the Middle East and North Africa crimped sales.
 U.S. corporations remained dominant as the Pentagon continued to outspend others.

 “Since the late 1990s this is the first time arms sales have dropped,” Susan Jackson, head of the SIPRI’s arms production program, said in an interview.
 “It wouldn’t surprise me if there isn’t at least a flattening or a further decrease” in 2012.